odisfm/zcx-core/docs/content/lessons/using-the-zcx-session-ring.md

 # Using the zcx session ring

-Like other control surface scripts, zcx provides a 'session ring' — a colored box that can be moved around the session to target different tracks or screens.
+Like other control surface scripts, zcx provides a 'session ring' — a colored box that can be moved around the session to target different tracks or scenes.

 ![A screenshot of the zcx session ring in Ableton Live 12](/lessons/img/session-ring-1.png)